AvnetDev/rfsoc-board-docs/docs/source/tx_setup.rst

 To **power down** the setup, follow these steps in this order:

 #.
 Reduce the level of the signal played on the DAC page down to -100dBFS, then hit **Download**
 #.
-Go back to the DTRX page in the RFSOC Explorer GUI and hit **Power Down**
+Go back to the DTRX page in the RFSOC Explorer GUI and hit **TX Power Down**
 #.
 Turn OFF the DTRX2 card 12V power supply
 #.
 Turn off the ZCU208 power switch

-TX Channels gain budget vs. RF frequency
+TX Channels wideband frequency response
 ----------------------------------------

 The TX channels are very wideband, covering almost 10GHz of spectrum.
 Not all the devices used in the RF chain perform equally over this entire bandwidth.
 As a result, the end-to-end gain of the TX chain varies as a function of the output mmW frequency.
-Also, as stated earlier, the PLL is only programmed to operate up to a maximum of 15.3GHz, which is the maximum VCO fundamental frequency.
-Beyond that point, the mixer LO injection needs to be switched to low-side injection, which occurs at and RF frequency >26.5GHz.
+Also, as stated earlier, the PLL is only programmed to operate in VCO fundamental mode, up to a maximum of 15.2GHz.
+Beyond that point, the mixer LO injection needs to be switched to low-side injection, which occurs around 26GHz depending on the IF operating frequency.

 The graph below shows the maximum gain expected vs. RF frequency:

 .. image:: images_tx_setup/TX_RF_response.png